 Students will also be introduced to political ecology, which is an analytical framework for studying nature-society interactions that is attentive to power dynamics and how they shape environmental change and discourses about them.
 Questions about who has power and who is marginalized, and consequently who benefits and who loses from particular governance frameworks, environmental narratives, and policy solutions, are important in political ecology.
 In the context of PNW fisheries, we will examine the history of settler colonialism and consequent struggles for self-determination on part of Native tribes and nations and how these historical and contemporary power dynamics have impacted fishing rights as well as fish stock in the region.
 We will also examine how PNW fisheries are related to cultural identity, Indigenous sovereignty, health, and contested ideas about nature, sustainability, and development.

-On a 2-night field trip to the Olympic Peninsula in northwest Washington we will examine issues around Native management and harvesting of ocean resources in this region.
 In this program students will build analytical and critical skills through readings, workshops, case studies, films, and writing assignments.

 Prerequisites: at least 1 quarter of Introduction to Environmental Studies or equivalent.
 Equivalent would be 4 credits in ecology or environmental science and 4 credits in social science (which should include geography, political economy, or environmental justice)

 Course Reference Numbers

 conservation biology, fisheries biology, natural resource management, political ecology

 $50 required lab fee